witek0015/digital-garden/content/sources/Books/2025 📚 Blood Meridian, or the Evening Redness in the West.md

 ---
 *Cormack McCarthy*
 ### review
+_Blood Meridian_ is the kind of novel that feels like crossing the desert without a map: brutal, sun-scorched, and occasionally so beautiful you forget you’re half-dying of thirst.
+It took me longer than it had any right to—mostly because McCarthy ricochets between bone-simple dialogue (“You seen them tracks?”) and descriptions so baroque they’d make a thesaurus blush.
+Every time I settled into the plainspoken cadence, a ten-dollar adjective galloped in and bucked me clean off the narrative horse.

+Plot-wise, the kid’s journey boils down to a vicious rinse-and-repeat loop: fall in with Glanton’s gang, massacre whoever’s breathing, hawk scalps, pillage a village, ride on.
+That repetition is part of the point—violence as America’s heartbeat—but after a few cycles even the most lurid carnage starts to blur like blood in water.
+It doesn’t help that most side characters flash by so briefly they might as well be mirages; aside from Glanton, Judge Holden, Toadvine, the priest (Tobin—I had to check, too), and the dueling Jacksons, everyone else vanished from my memory the moment the dust settled.

+And about that vaunted Judge Holden.
+Internet sages hail him as fiction’s ultimate villain, but I’m not sold.
+Yes, he’s hairless, hulking, and spouts Nietzschean fire like “Whatever exists without my knowledge exists without my consent.”
+Impressive résumé.
+Yet beyond being a walking slab of evil philosophy with unsettling piano skills, he’s strangely one-note—more allegory than antagonist.
+By the 300th page his shtick felt less chilling and more like the world’s longest villain monologue on shuffle.

+Still, credit where it’s due: McCarthy demolishes the mythic “western dream” better than a stampede through a saloon.
+His landscapes are so vivid you can taste the alkali dust, and his prose—when it’s not sending you scrambling for a dictionary—burns images into your skull.
+The book isn’t for everyone (clearly not for me), but its raw depiction of manifest-destiny mayhem is powerful, even if the philosophical ballast sometimes drags the narrative wagon into a ditch.

+So, call it a magnificent slog: a novel that dazzles and exhausts in equal measure, worth experiencing once — preferably with a tall glass of water and zero expectations that the Judge will live up to his online hype.
+Maybe one day I'll return to it wiser and ready to enjoy it  more than I did the last time.

 ### context
 - _Blood Meridian_ was written by **Cormac McCarthy** and published in **1985**, though it’s set in the **1840s American Southwest and Mexico**.
 - The novel follows **“the Kid,”** a teenage runaway, as he joins a band of **scalp hunters** led by the historical **John Joel Glanton**.